Disclaimer: Characters and Premise are borrowed from the shows "Star Trek: Voyager" and "Highlander"

 The slender blond watched in trepidation as Methos drew the blade of his dagger across his forearm.

 Tom felt vaguely sick as he watched the blood well up behind the knife.
 Methos wiped the blood away with his thumb only to see fresh blood take its place.

 "Well I guess that answers that," Amanda said reaching for the regenerator.
-"Tom might become Immortal after dying, but he's not now."
+"Tom might become Immortal after dying, but he's not one now."

 "Wait," Methos said.
 "Tom, you said you could feel the quickening essence in you.
 I want you to concentrate on it, bring it to the surface."

 Tom swallowed harshly, eyes locked on his blood slowly dripping onto the floor.